kedibeki/kedibeki/README.md

 <p align="left">
 "My GitHub Portfolio Is All About AI in Data Science, Machine-Deep Learning Engineering, Software Engineering and Cyber security with Its Inevitable Contributions From Smallest to largest sectors and businesses!
 AI, Automation and The Future!
 I Will Upload AI-Powered Projects, Notes (Study Materials) and Personal Achievements (Certifications) in all sectors, Professions and Businesses!

-                FOLLOW ME TO GET My UPDATES INSTANTLY AND VISIT MY LINKEDIN PROFILE FOR MORE!
+                FOLLOW ME TO GET MY UPDATES INSTANTLY AND VISIT MY LINKEDIN PROFILE FOR MORE!
                                          Thank You, Mazaltov!!!"
 </p>
 </h3>